dhruv217/dc-voltmeter-arduino/README.md

-# ac-dc-voltmeter
+# DC Voltmeter iwth Arduino
-A AC/DC voltmeter using 7-segment display with Arduino.
+A DC voltmeter using 7-segment display with Arduino.